 - Secondary school graduation or equivalent

 Please describe when, where and how you obtained minimum two years administrative experience in a legal office.

-Sample text box answer: I have four years of experience (2014-2017) in a legal office providing secretarial and administrative service to three different solicitors and one paralegal.
+Example answer: I have 4 years of experience (2014 to 2017) in a legal office providing secretarial and administrative service to three different solicitors and one paralegal.
 From January 2014 until December 2017, I worked as a legal secretary at TMC Lawyers LLP.
-My responsibilities included preparing court forms such as summons and subpoenas, arranging for filing of court documents, balancing attorney billable time and expenses reports, organizing attorney appointment schedules and monitoring court appearance dates and pleadings.
+My responsibilities included preparing court forms, such as summons and subpoenas, arranging for filing of court documents, balancing attorney billable time and expenses reports, organizing attorney appointment schedules and monitoring court appearance dates and pleadings.

 - You cannot edit your responses after you submit your application

-- Never just say 'see resume’ – a full response to the question is required
+- Never say 'see resume.'
+A full response to the question is required